-Like the idea of earning a decent sum of money quickly and with little effort?
-This 20 Cogs review will let you know whether the 20Cogs website is the place to do it, or whether it’s all too good to be true.
-(TL;DR: The reality is somewhere in the middle!)
+Do you like the idea of earning a decent sum of money quickly and with little effort?
+This 20 Cogs review will clear up whether 20Cogs is the place to do it, or whether it’s all too good to be true.

-Having spent some time playing with 20 Cogs, I can conclude whether signing up to it will prove worthwhile very much depends on you.
-If you are new to UK side hustles it could indeed be a decent earner BUT: if, like me, you have been dabbling for a while in offers and freebies, it might not work out quite so well.
-Let me explain why:
+Having spent some time playing with 20 Cogs, I can conclude whether signing up to it is worthwhile, or not, very much depends on you.
+If you are new to online side hustles it could indeed be a decent earner BUT: if, like me, you have been dabbling for a while in offers and freebies, it might not work out quite so well.
+I explain why in detail below.

 What is 20 Cogs?